Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Projections onto quasi-geodesics

 \section{Projections onto quasi-geodesics}

-In an HHS $(\mathcal{X},\mathfrak{S})$, the projection maps satisfy the consistency conditions and coarsely commute with automorphisms.
-In this section, we show that these properties persist when projections are postcomposed with nearest-point projections onto uniform quasi-geodesics in the hyperbolic spaces $\mathcal{C}U$.
+In an HHS \((\mathcal{X},\mathfrak{S})\), the projection maps satisfy consistency inequalities and coarsely commute with automorphisms.
+In this section, we show that analogous properties hold after postcomposing these projections with nearest-point projections onto uniform quasi-geodesics in the associated hyperbolic spaces.